clburns/Gibbit/README.md

 # Gibbit
-First Xamarin project for Android to access GitHub's api.
+My first Xamarin project for Android to access GitHub's api.

 To setup: